ansible/workshops/exercises/ansible_f5/1.1-get-facts/README.md

 - The `var: device_facts` parameter tells the module to display the variable bigip_device_facts.

+Save the file and exit out of editor.

 ## Step 5

 Run the playbook - exit back into the command line of the control host and execute the following: